 - aortic dissection (1%) 4 or large vessel arterial dissection during insertion

-- obstruction of the left subclavian artery or renal arteries
+- too high (case 6): obstruction of the left subclavian artery

 - platelet and red blood cell destruction

 - distal embolization (this can be to the brain if positioning is too proximal), including from thrombosis at the insertion site or from helium embolus in the case of balloon rupture 5